NoahBeckerman/Ironhack-final-project/README.md

 [![](https://www.python.org/static/community_logos/python-powered-w-100x40.png)](https://www.python.org/psf-landing/)[![](https://www.mysql.com/common/logos/includes-mysql-125x64.png)](https://www.mysql.com)

 This project is an example of some of the things that I have learned or improved on at my time in Ironhack.
-Below are some the Languages and technologies I have used on this project.
+Below are some languages and technologies I have used on this project.

-The main goal of the project was to find a interesting data set and apply some key learning points from [Ironhack] to it. some of these key points I will be showing today include the follwing:
+The main goal of the project was to find a interesting data set and apply some key learning points from [Ironhack] to it. some of these key points I will be showing today include the following:
- * Data Procurment
+ * Data Procurement
- * Data Wrangaling
+ * Data Wrangling
  * Data Cleaning
  * Data Manipulation
- * Inferential Analyisis
+ * Inferential Analysis
  * Applied Supervised Machine Learning
- * Data Coversion/Exportation
+ * Data Conversion/Exportation
- * And we cant forget the best part...
+ * And we can't forget the best part...
 Data Analysis
 # Fun Facts!

   - This project was inspired by my classmates, whom all seem to be beer enthusiast at this point.
   - The reason I took this challenge was because almost everyone did data with a predictable outcome.
-  - - To explain a little more, I challenged myself to use data that was largley incomplete to show the skills I have learned.
+  - - To explain a little more, I challenged myself to use data that was largely incomplete to show the skills I have learned.
   - More than half of the data was missing from the start.

 ### Tech

-This project uses a number of open source libraries and tools to work accomplish the goals:
+This project uses a number of open source libraries and tools to accomplish the goals:

-* [Python] - The amazing Object Oriented Programming Languange.
+* [Python] - The amazing Object Oriented Programming Language.
 * [MYSQL] - The greatest Structured Query Language to exist.
-* [Pandas] - Used for loading, manipluating, and cleaning the data.
+* [Pandas] - Used for loading, manipulating, and cleaning the data.
-* [Numpy] - Used for converting the data into arrays the machine learning algorithim can use.
+* [Numpy] - Used for converting the data into arrays the machine learning algorithm can use.
-* [Seaborn] - Used for analasis of the data.
+* [Seaborn] - Used for analysis of the data.
-* [Matplotlib] - Used for analasis of the data.
+* [Matplotlib] - Used for analysis of the data.
 * [Sqlalchemy] - Used to connect the Python IDE to a local MYSQL Database .
 * [Scikit] - Used for the machine learning.
 * [Tableau] - Used for presenting the data findings.